chipsalliance/Cores-VeeR-EL2/docs/source/16-build-args.md

 ## 16.2 Core Memory-Related Build Arguments

-### 16.2.1 Core Memories And Memory-Mapped Register Blocks Alignment Rules
+### 16.2.1 Core Memories and Memory-Mapped Register Blocks Alignment Rules

 Placement of VeeR EL2's core memories and memory-mapped register blocks in the 32-bit address range is very flexible.
 Each memory or register block may be assigned to any region and within the region's 28-bit address range to any start address on a naturally aligned power-of-two address boundary relative to its own size (i.e., *start_address* = *n × size*, whereas n is a positive integer number).